paynej5504/WDD3600/README.md

 You can get the latest version of Node.js here: https://nodejs.org/en/download/ .
  You can install Express by opening GitBash ( which you can download here https://git-scm.com/ ) and type ```npm install express``` then press enter.
  This website also uses the templating language ejs.
 Make sure you install that before running.
  You will also need to connect the code to a database.
-In this code I use MySQL, however, feel free to use the database of your choice.
+In this code I use MongoDB, however, feel free to use the database of your choice.
 Code for the database can be found in "util/database.js" make sure to alter the code in order to connect to your database.

 ## To download
 To download these files click on the green "Code" button and click "download ZIP".
 Once the files are done downloading, unzip them and begin using.